Done with the Demo? Get Ready for Live Trading Even if You Aren’t Yet

 Your Effort to Control Your Emotion

-A Demo Account is a half concept and doesn’t teach you how to control your emotions due to little emotion involved.
+A Demo Account is a half-concept and doesn’t teach you how to control your emotions due to the little emotion involved.
 In theory, Demo Accounts reflect live rates; however, this does not always happen.
 You’re dealing with real money, and the statistics change on a second-by-second basis.

 It’s a lot to take in, particularly if you’re just getting started, and it’s easy to snap back at anything.
 Emotional regulation is a skill that may be learned by itself when exposed to Live Accounts.

 Regardless of how often you attempt to imitate the emotional separation undergone via a Demo Account, the whisper in the back of your head saying, ‘actual money not fake’, will consistently be around and may sometimes bother you.

 Your Demo Account may be the best indicator of your preparedness for a Live Account if you are able to make sound judgments without being swayed by your emotions.

 You don’t make trading choices based on your losses.

 It is unavoidable to suffer losses while trading or investing.
 It’s how you react that counts.
 Maintaining your composure is critical, even when things seem to be going horribly awry.
 Taking decisions after you’ve suffered a setback might lead to rash choices that aren’t in line with your long-term goals.